Red Sox vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have set player props for Alex Verdugo, Lourdes Gurriel Jr. and others when the Boston Red Sox visit the Arizona Diamondbacks at Chase Field on Saturday at 7:15 PM ET.
+Those looking to place a player prop wager can find odds on Lourdes Gurriel Jr., Alex Verdugo and others in the Arizona Diamondbacks-Boston Red Sox matchup at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!